enigmurl-ucsd/cse15l-lab-reports/week3/index.md

 }
 ```

-On the contrary, an input that does not cause a failure would be one where the first list contains the maximum, so we can just swap the two list.s
+On the contrary, an input that does not cause a failure would be one where the first list contains the maximum, so we can just swap the two lists.
 ```
 @Test(timeout = 10000)
 public void testMerge() {